 Fig. 1.
 ORTEP view of: (a) PN/SA and (b) PN/FA·H2O with displacement ellipsoids drawn at the 40 % probability level.
-Hydrogen bonds are drawn as dashed lines.

-This study extends on previously determined crystallographic structures of these salts, shifting the focus to a sustainable synthesis approach and its potential benefits.
-Furthermore, the authenticity of these salts was rigorously confirmed through Xray powder diffraction, with the results meticulously correlated to structures derived from singlecrystal growth.
+Hydrogen bonds are drawn as dashed lines.34 its potential benefits.
+Furthermore, the authenticity of these salts was rigorously confirmed through X-ray powder diffraction, with the results meticulously correlated to structures derived from singlecrystal growth.
 Beyond structural characterization, the study provides a comprehensive analysis integrating experimental vibrational spectroscopy with theoretical simulations, shedding light on the unique intermolecular interactions in these salts.